Not only Fiat: this guide also applies to all Abarth 500s and other cars of the FCA group

 9) Reconnect all connectors to the airbag unit and steering wheel.
 There is no way to go wrong because they are all different and each has only one possible orientation.

-10) Align the airbag with the steering wheel “in sight” and push it into the seats by snapping the clips.
-All it takes is the same force as when you press the horn.
-Make sure there are no wires pressed behind the steering wheel, otherwise your horn may sound perpetually once you turn the key.
-You should hear a reassuring “clack” every time one of the 3 clothespins clicks.
+10) Pre-align the airbag with the steering wheel “in sight” and push it into the wheel’s housing.
+It takes is the same force as when you press the horn hard.
+Make sure there are no wires pressed between the rear of the airbag unit and the steering wheel’s internal frame, otherwise your horn may sound perpetually once you turn the key.
+You should hear a reassuring “clack” every time one of the 3 clamps clicks.
 It is still suggested to take a look at the videos on the internet.